-What we know about risk factors for teen substance misuse
+What we know about youth risk factors:

-- These risk are present across all developmental phases
+- These risk are present across all developmental phases.

-- Predict multiple problems
+- Predict multiple problems.

-- Operate in a similar way across all racial groups and region of the country
+- Operate in a similar way across all racial groups and region of the country.

 Guest post by: Kim Lefler